Tax Take

 Customs and excise quarterly update – August 2025

 Published on 27 August 2025.
-By Adam Craggs, Partner and Michelle Sloane, Partner
+By Adam Craggs, Partner and Head of Tax, Investigations and Financial Crime and Michelle Sloane, Partner

 Welcome to the August 2025 edition of RPC's Customs and excise quarterly update.